 The abrupt and dramatic downturn in the dry bulk charter market, from which we have derived substantially all of our revenues, has severely affected the dry bulk shipping industry and has harmed our business.
 The Baltic Dry Index, or BDI, declined from a high of 11,793 in May 2008 to a low of 647 in February 2012, which represents a decline of 95%.
 Over the comparable period of May 2008 through February 2012, the high and low of the Baltic Capesize Index, the Baltic Panamax Index, the Baltic Supramax Index and the Baltic Handysize Index represent declines of 96%, 96%, 94% and 92%, respectively.
 Since 2008, the BDI has remained volatile.
-In 2013, the BDI ranged from a low of 698 in January 2013 to a high of 2,337 in December 2013, and to date in 2014, has ranged from a low of 936 in April to a high of 2,113 in January.
+In 2014, the BDI ranged from a low of 723 on July 22, 2014 to a high of 2,113 on January 02, 2014, and to date in 2015, has ranged from a low of 509 on February 18, 2015 to a high of 771 on January 02, 2015.
 The decline and volatility in charter rates have been due to various factors, including the lack of trade financing for purchases of commodities carried by sea, which resulted in a significant decline in cargo shipments, trade disruptions caused by natural disasters, and increased vessel deliveries.
 Dry bulk charter rates are at depressed levels and may decline further.
 These circumstances, which result from the economic situation worldwide and the multiple disruptions to the operation of global credit markets, have had a number of adverse consequences for dry bulk shipping, including, among other developments:

-- · decrease in available financing for vessels; - sharp decline in charter rates, particularly for vessels employed in the spot market; - · charterers seeking to renegotiate the rates for existing time charters; - · widespread loan covenant defaults in the dry bulk shipping industry due to the substantial decrease in vessel values; and - declaration of bankruptcy by some operators, charterers and ship owners.
+decrease in available financing for vessels;

+sharp decline in charter rates, particularly for vessels employed in the spot market;

+charterers seeking to renegotiate the rates for existing time charters;

+widespread loan covenant defaults in the dry bulk shipping industry due to the substantial decrease in vessel values; and declaration of bankruptcy by some operators, charterers and ship owners.